-Description Presented i Statements Assets (Liabilities) in the Consolidated of Assets, Liabilities, d Equity (1) Financial Instruments ilable for Offset Financial Instruments Transferred or Pledged as Collateral (2)(3) ash Collateral eived) Pledged (2)(3) Net Amount (In thousands) Assets Financial derivatives-assets \$ 20,001 \$ (10,910) \$ \$ (2,514) \$ 6,577 Repurchase agreements 61,274 (61,274) Liabilities Financial derivatives-liabilities (20,806) 10,910 9,896 Reverse repurchase agreements (1,498,849) 61,274 1,420,601 16,974
+Description Presente Statement of Assets (Liabilities) d in the Consolidated s of Assets, Liabilities, and Equity (1) Av Financial Instruments ailable for Offset Financial Instruments Transferred or Pledged as Collateral (2)(3) Instruments Transferred or Cash Collater Pledged as (Pagaiyad) Pledged Cash Collateral eceived (3) Pledged (2) Net Amount

+(In thousands)

+Assets

+Financial derivatives-assets \$ 20,001 \$ (10,910) \$ \$ (2,514) \$ 6,577

+Repurchase agreements 61,274 (61,274)

+Liabilities

+Financial derivatives-liabilities (20,806) 10,910 9,896

+Reverse repurchase agreements (1,498,849) 61,274 1,420,601 16,974

+(1)

-- (1) In the Company's Consolidated Statement of Assets, Liabilities, and Equity, all balances associated with repurchase agreements, reverse repurchase agreements, and financial derivatives are presented on a gross basis. - (2) For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable gross amount of assets or (liabilities) as presented here.
+- In the Company's Consolidated Statement of Assets, Liabilities, and Equity, all balances associated with repurchase agreements, reverse repurchase agreements, and financial derivatives are presented on a gross basis.
+For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable - (2) For the purpose of this presentation, for each row the total amount of financial instruments transferred or pledged and cash collateral (received) or pledged may not exceed the applicable gross amount of assets or (liabilities) as presented here.
 Therefore, the Company has reduced the amount of financial instruments transferred or pledged as collateral related to the Company's reverse repurchase agreements and cash collateral pledged on the Company's financial derivative liabilities.
 Total financial instruments transferred or pledged as collateral on the Company's reverse repurchase agreements as of December 31, 2018 were \$1.79 billion.
-As of December 31, 2018 total cash collateral on financial derivative liabilities excludes excess cash collateral pledged of \$0.1 million.
-As of December 31, 2018 total cash collateral pledged of \$0.1 million. - (3) When collateral is pledged to or pledged by a counterparty, it is often pledged or posted with respect to all positions with such counterparty, and in such cases such collateral cannot be specifically identified as relating to a specific asset or liability.
+As of December 31, 2018 total cash collateral on financial derivative assets excludes excess net cash collateral pledged of \$0.1 million.
+As of December 31, 2018 total cash collateral on financial derivative liabilities excludes excess cash collateral pledged of \$16.4 million. - (3) When collateral is pledged to or pledged by a counterparty, it is often pledged or posted with respect to all positions with such counterparty, and in such cases such collateral cannot be specifically identified as relating to a specific asset or liability.
 As a result, in preparing the above tables, the Company has made assumptions in allocating pledged or posted collateral among the various rows.